Vargasavour Recipes

 4. Combine and Chill: Mix the drained cucumber into the Greek yogurt and add finely chopped fresh dill until combined.
 Refrigerate for 2 hours.

-Store it in a Glass: I keep my tzatziki in a glass container with a tight lid.
+I keep my tzatziki in a glass container with a tight lid.
 It stays fresh for up to 3 days, and a quick stir is all it needs before serving again.

-🥣Try These Sauce Recipes Next!
+Try These Sauce Recipes Next!

 • Garlic Butter Sauce

-Garlic Butter Sauce
+Easy Garlic Butter Sauce

 • Cane's Sauce Recipe

-Cane's Sauce
+Cane's Sauce Recipe

-Mango Habanero Sauce Recipe
+Mango Habanero Hot Sauce Recipe

-Tartar Sauce
+Homemade Tartar Sauce Recipe

 Recipe

-Tzatziki Sauce
+Tzatziki Sauce Recipe

 5 from 1 vote